darshansarojini/Resources/README.md

-Curated resources related to scientific computing.
+Curated resources on a number of topics.

 [HPC Resources](./HPC-Resources/)